 Life Science: Expanding product recycling

-Electronics: Sustainability in product design
+Electronics: Sustainable product design

 Electronics: Colloidal silica

 Over the past decade, our semiconductor materials customers have increased their efforts to use more environmentally sustainable materials in their chip manufacturing and improve the performance of their computer chips while lowering costs.
-We have responded to this challenge by developing next-generation colloidal silica products using at least 30% less colloidal silica.
+We have responded to this challenge in 2017 by developing next-generation colloidal silica products using at least 30% less colloidal silica.
 This advancement reduces the volume of product needed, which in turn shrinks our environmental footprint.
 Customer feedback on the products is promising.
 Together, we are working to improve production efficiencies and reduce the use of colloidal silica even further.

 Electronics: NMP-free removers